harrisoncramer/go-lsp/README.md

 task dev
 ```

-4. Open up a markdown file and press `<leader>R` to start the development server.
+4. Open up a Go file and press `<leader>R` to start the development server.
 When you make changes to the LSP source code, the `air` binary will rebuild the LSP automatically.
 Run `<leader>R` to reattach to the rebuilt LSP server.